Diallo75012/git_sre_agents/notes.md

 ## RULES
 - `Worker Git Agents`:
-  - have knowledge about project objective and their piece of work and how it plugges with others works.
+  - have knowledge about project objective and their piece of work and how it plug with others works.
   - just working in their branch and adding work and committing work. **NO PUSH**
   - doesn't know about other branches and other agents existance
   - Notifies the `PR Agents` after each commit.
   - Have their own git repo folder and working inside that one
 - `PR Agents`:
   - have knowledge about project objective and their piece of work and how it plugges with others works.
   - know only their counterpart `upstream` `Worker Git Agent` and pull the work to review it
   - when good: notifies the `Main Agent` to merge the `Worker Git Agent` work.
   - when not good: notifies the `Worker Git Agent` which will modify appropriately and commit/notify again